sriperinkulam/blog/content/sitelog.md

 Sort of a change log to keep track of modifications done to this portal.

+### Saturday, 11.
+January 2025 11:16AM
+- Migrated site to Github.
+Might have to modify my posting workflow a bit.
+- Fixed images not showing up on the [micro](/micro) tab.
+Looks like the rel-url was getting copied over and my layout wasn't accounting for that.
+Decided to extract the url from the image file itself and displayed it in the post.

 ### Monday, 06.
 January 2025 11:50PM
 - Added gzip compression to the Caddy Reverse proxy block
 - Added WAF rules in cloudflare to block useless bots.